genevelazquez/Method-Planes/docs/Import Elements.md

     importAirfield(object)

-object : an `airport` *object*
+object : an `airfield` *object*

-- Accepts an `airport` *object*
+- Accepts an `airfield` *object*
 - Imports an airfield layout background within the editor.
-- The airport will be unclickable and not available for manipulation.
+- The airfield will be unclickable and not available for manipulation.
 This is done internally by appending a class with `pointer-events:none` CSS styling

 ----------